Gulhi is a local island located close to Maafushi and 21 km south of Male. The population is 900 people. The island size

 During the early 80’s Gulhi was very popular among tourists who traveled and stayed in local islands.
 Nowadays we call them backpackers.
 Some locals said, that, during the peak seasons, the island hosted hundreds of tourists in local houses and tents on the beach.

 There are two beaches on the island, south, and north.
 The north sands are incredibly stunning where you can lounge all day under a parasol shade, go swimming and house reef snorkeling, and have a food or drink at the beach restaurant!
 Bikini beach is the best and the most beautiful in the area.
 It is a quiet beach with almost no waves, with plenty of space to enjoy the water.
 There are sunbeds as well.

 Compared to Maafushi or Guraidhoo, Gulhi has a much better beach.

-There is no close to swim in the house reef.
+There is no close to swimming in the house reef.
 So you need to take safari snorkeling to see colorful fish and amazing coral gardens.